Skip to main content

 script_module = torch.jit.script(model)

-# Save the model in TorchScript format
+# Save the TorchScript artefact

 torch.jit.save(traced_script_module, "resnet18_traced.pt")